emahuni/strapi-plugin-vitest/README.md

 #### `plugins.js|ts` Modifications

-Don't forget to enable the plugin in your test plugins configuration.
+Don't forget to enable the plugin in your test plugins' configuration.
 This plugin also cleans the DB based on configuration during tests startup.
 We did this to allow you to review your tests data after a run, since you can run a single test.
 ```js
 module.exports = {
   vitest: {